sebastian-k/knittomat/README.md

 If you remember trigonometry, the long side is _C_, the other 2 sides are _a_ and _b_.
 Or you have half a triangle with one 90° angle and one 45° angle.

-So let's say you want to knit into _b_.
+So let's say you want to knit into _b_ by picking up stitches, resulting in rows that are parallel to _b_.
 To maintain the same height of the triangle (_h_) you need to increase the stitch count along _b_.

 ```